graphql-java/graphql-java-page/content/documentation/master/subscriptions.md

 You are now writing reactive-streams code to consume a series of ``ExecutionResults``.
 You can see more details on reactive-streams code here http://www.reactive-streams.org/

 ``RxJava`` is a popular implementation of reactive-streams.
-Check out http://reactivex.io/intro.html to find out more about creating Publishers of data and Subscriptions to that data.
+Check out [http://reactivex.io/intro.html](http://reactivex.io/intro.html) to find out more about creating Publishers of data and Subscriptions to that data.

+``Project Reactor`` is another popular implementation of reactive-streams.
+Check out [https://projectreactor.io/](https://projectreactor.io/) as well.

 graphql-java only produces a stream of results.
 It does not concern itself with sending these over the network on things like web sockets and so on.
 That is important but not a concern of the base graphql-java library.